Max Muncy Preview, Player Props: Dodgers vs. Rockies

-On Wednesday, Max Muncy (batting .300 in his past 10 games) and the Los Angeles Dodgers face the Colorado Rockies, whose starting pitcher will be Noah Davis.
-First pitch is at 8:40 PM ET.
+Max Muncy -- batting .268 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Colorado Rockies, with Chris Flexen on the hill, on September 28 at 8:40 PM ET.

-In his last game, he had three hits (going 3-for-4 with an RBI) against the Rockies.
+In his most recent game he had a hitless performance (0-for-4) against the Rockies.

 Sportsbook Promo Codes